 –Recent newlywed Lexi Dwyer

 In addition to saving money, a destination wedding at a resort can save you logistical headaches.
 By having the property host everything (rehearsal dinner, reception, ceremony, day-after brunch, photographer, music, etc.), you're spared the hassle of trying to arrange each of these independently.
-According to Ciccarelli, "Many resorts in the Caribbean will host and arrange your entire wedding for a very reasonable price—in some cases, $1,000 to $5,000.
+According to Ciccarelli, "many resorts will host and arrange your entire wedding with their own planners for a very reasonable price—in some cases, between $2,500 and $5,000.
 And many also lower their costs depending on the number of guests."
 That benefit can work to your guests' advantage.
-Most hotels and resorts will discount room prices according to the number of wedding-goers.
+Most hotels and resorts will discount room prices based on the number of wedding-goers.

 Just make sure that the resort you choose has a dedicated matrimonial staff, Kilbridge advises.
 "Take a look at its website first—there should be a special page for weddings.
 If it's not there, I'd pass."
 Also look into any residency or other legal requirements a location might have for couples seeking to marry.
 While many destinations relax the rules to make weddings as easy as possible, you don't want to be caught by surprise.